nova0821/iotjs-wiki/Build-for-NuttX.md

 We recommend Ubuntu 14.04.
 Other platforms can be used but not verified by us.

 #### Target board

-Our work and this document uses [STM32F4-discovery with BB](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) as reference target.
+Our work and this document describes [STM32F4-discovery with BB](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) as reference target.

 ##### Relation with STM board?
 We do not have any business relation with STM board.
-It is selected cause it has enough RAM and Flash ROM so that development can be more comfortable and have lots of pins to play with.
+It is selected because it has enough RAM and Flash ROM so that development can be more comfortable.
+And it have lots of pins to play with.

-When IoT.js gets build up and optimised in the future it may work in devices having smaller resource.
+When IoT.js is built up and optimized, it may work in devices having smaller resource.

 #### Toolchain